cacophony-wj/LeS/TROUBLESHOOTING.md

 ### My body looks boring and flat! or My boobs are melting into the ground!

 You either didn't run _BodySlide_ or ran it wrong.
 Follow all the steps in the [Female Bodies and Outfits](https://github.com/cacophony/LeS/blob/master/BODYSLIDE.md) section again, especially the bits about making sure everything went to the correct directory.

-### I read a skill book but my skill didn't go up!

-This is because you "can't concentrate" if you're horny, so you don't get 100% skill experience from skill books.
-Check the _Magic Effects_ tab of your _Magic_ window for **red** effects that affect experience gain.
-Usually they are marked **Lover's Desire**.
-Take care of business and _then_ read the book.

-### What the hell!
-I'm moving backwards!
-I can't go into first person!
-I teleported under the ground! **or** I shrunk to a centimeter in height!

-This appears to be a bug with _SexLab Utility Plus_ which is still kinda ironing things out.
-The only thing you can do is reload, and if that doesn't work, exit Skyrim, launch it, and then reload.

-### One of my prostitution quests glitched out!

-The mod in question, _Radiant Prostitution_, was rather, shall we say, inexpertly put together and subsequently abandoned before it could be polished up.
-Before you accept one of the higher-level quests (something more than just walking around looking for Johns), be certain to back out and save your game.
-After accepting the quest, watch for error messages in the upper-left corner of the screen and consider reloading if you get one such as "Target location does not belong to a faction."
-Bear in mind, if you receive a quest for a location that has not been enabled, such as a military camp before the Civil War begins, you will not be able to locate your target location.
-You will need to reload.

-If you receive no such messages, save again, then go to the location of your quest.
-If the location is locked, consider reloading from _before you accepted the quest_ as that particular quest is probably bugged.
-Ensure that you can complete the quest and receive kudos from your client(s).
-If this does not happen, consider reloading.
-Assuming all does manage to complete, return to the innkeeper for your payment.

-If anything goes wrong throughout these quests, you will have to reload from before accepting it, so as to receive a different randomly-generated one.
-To be quite honest, very little about this mod works well aside from simple brothel or street walking.

-### Hey!
-I'm not supposed to respawn outside of the Clockwork or Project AHO mods!

-This is true.
-If you die in these mods and respawn with Ashes, you game may be permanently messed up.
-I recommend disabling _Ashes_ before doing either of these quest chains.
-Or, if you die, simply ensure that you reload instead of continuing.

 ### I crash in Project AHO when I complete a certain quest!